testingautomated-usi/unboxer/README.md

+Unboxer is the supporting tool for the paper: An Empirical Study on Low- and High-Level Explanations of Deep Learning Misbehaviours.

 # 🥡 How to run the `unboxer` 🥡

 First, you should install the environment and set the configurations based on the case study (MNIST or IMDB) you want to run: